lyteword/kjv/matthew/chapter-27.md

 <sup>45</sup> Now from the sixth hour there was darkness over all the land unto the ninth hour.

-<sup>46</sup> And about the ninth hour Jesus cried with a loud voice, saying, Eli , Eli , lama sabachthani ? that is to say, My God, my God, why hast thou forsaken me?
+<sup>46</sup> And about the ninth hour Jesus cried with a loud voice, saying, Eli, Eli, lama sabachthani? that is to say, My God, my God, why hast thou forsaken me?

 <sup>47</sup> Some of them that stood there, when they heard *that*, said, This *man* calleth for Elias.